libAtoms/QUIP/Tools/quippy/doc/adaptive-qmmm-step3.rst

 outer QM surface, are discarded and replaced by the MM forces (as illustrated above).
 In this way, we can obtain the desired forces on all atoms in the system.
 These forces can be used in the MD simulation, provided that the conservation of the total momentum is restored.
-This can be enforces by distributing subtracting the (typically small) mean force, so that the final QM/MM forces sum to zero.
+This can be enforced by subtracting the (typically small) mean force, so that the final QM/MM forces sum to zero.

 It is important to have good elastic matching between the QM and MM models, so